Last updated on June 25, 2025

 Swamp x10

-Ironically this Golgari deck might be the best one for players who want to start playing mono-green decks.
+Ironically, this Golgari deck might be the best one for players who want to start playing mono-green decks.
 It has staples like Llanowar Elves and Reclamation Sage.
-Ghalta, Primal Hunger is a great way to show the payoff to green’s mana ramp and creature-heavy strategies.
+Ghalta, Primal Hunger is a great way to show the payoff to greenโs mana ramp and creature-heavy strategies.
 Including some black removal cards in this deck is also a great way to teach new players about the benefits of using a second color of mana to supplement a weak area of another.

-- LEARN TO PLAY MAGIC.
+- Learn to play magic.
 You and a friend can start playing Magic: The Gathering instantly with this two-player starter set.

-- TEACH YOUR FRIENDS.
-These two starter decks were designed as an intuitive way to learn Magic.
-They’re even arranged to guarantee a good mana curve in game one.
+- Teach your friends.
+These two starter decks were designed as an intuitive way to learn magic.
+They're even arranged to guarantee a good Mana curve in game one.

-- PLAY THE ORIGINAL.
+- Play the original.
 The first modern collectible card game, Magic: The Gathering has inspired more than 20 million fans over 25 years.

 #7.
-Sephara, Sky’s Blade (Core Set 2020 Spellslinger Starter Kit)
+Core Set 2020 Spellslinger Starter Kit

 Creature (22)